gottacatchenall/ms_sampling_effort/manuscript.md

-the abundance distribution can be reasonably-well described by a log-normal distribution [@Volkov2003NeuThe]  (Note that in addition to the log-normal distribution, we also tested the case where the abundance distribution is derived from $Z^{(T_i-1)}$ where $T_i$ is the trophic level of species $i$ [@YodzisInnes], which yields the same qualitative behavior).
+the abundance distribution can be reasonably-well described by a log-normal distribution [@Volkov2003NeuThe]  (Note that in addition to the log-normal distribution, we also tested the case where the abundance distribution is derived from power-law scaling $Z^{(T_i-1)}$ where $T_i$ is the trophic level of species $i$  and $Z$ is a scaling coefficient. [@Savage2004EffBod], which yields the same qualitative behavior).
 The practical consequence of this skewed distribution of biomass in communities is seeing two low biomass species interacting requires two low probability events: observing two species of low relative biomass together.
 However, this "neutrally forbidden link" [@Canard2012EmeStr] does not consider that there may be a positive association between observing species together because of their interaction [@Cazelles2016TheSpe], which we'll explore in the next subsection.

 To simulate the process of observation, for an ecological network $A$ with $S$